 Each managed product provides different policy settings that you can configure and deploy to policy targets.
-You can find a complete list of supported managed products and the policy settings for each in the Apex Central Widget and Policy Management Guide.
+You can find a complete list of supported managed products and the policy settings for each in the Apex Central as a Service Widget and Policy Management Guide.

 You can download a PDF version of the guide, or view the guide online, using the following link: